Kellyville - West

 PROFILE FAQ

-Changes in local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified 43 projects likely to impact the area.
 Notable ones include Sienna Apartments Kellyville, Kellyville Station Precinct, 30 Memorial Avenue Residential Development, and Withers Road Neighbourhood Shopping Centre.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.